What does epoxy resin stick & not stick to? Info on Glass, Plexiglass, Acrylic Sheets, Metal & more

 Resin will stick well to ceramics.
 If it's a 3d shape, you can use a disposable foam brush, or gloved hands, or some people prefer to use a make up brush as they say it helps to avoid lines.

 For using resin on metals, it needs to have some tooth in order for it to stick well and not separate.
 You'll need to prepare the metal surface by degreasing it, then abrade it, and thoroughly cleaning.
 You can use 80 grit sandpaper or an angle grinder.
 For larger areas you can use grit blasting (sand blasting) on the surface.
 Some aluminum panels already have a brushed finish making it easier for resin to bond to.
 However, once again, be aware the resin and metals will have different expansion and contraction effects.
-However, if the surface has been prepared well, the resin should bond very well.
-It can be a lot of work, but the reward is gorgeous and unique art.
+However, if the surface has been prepared well, the resin should bond well.

 Regardless of your substrate being used with any epoxy resin, extreme temperatures aren't great for any epoxy resin pieces, so do try to avoid exposure to those types of elements.
 Extreme heat can cause many resins to warp/bend or dent at point of contact.
 Extreme cold such as freezing, could potentially cause cracking/separating/warping of resin or substrate depending on different circumstances.